Jennifer Knapp Beudert

 A native New Yorker, Jen holds two master’s degrees from Bank Street College of Education in NYC, one in early childhood/elementary education and one in educational leadership.
 She received her bachelor’s degree in psychology and political science from Swarthmore College (PA).

 Andy provides administrative and organizational support for the Center and its staff.
 He is charged with managing the RCLC website, program data, and overall operations of the Center.
 He also enjoys serving as the AmeriDad for the Center's thriving AmeriCorps program.

 Andy is also responsible for scheduling the use of various rooms in the facility to outside organizations, as well as insuring the Center’s trademark spirit of hospitality is upheld.

-Andy started his 16th year at the RCLC.
+Andy started his 17th year at the RCLC.
 He is a lifelong resident of the area, graduating from Notre Dame more years ago than he cares to remember, and some of his favorite pastimes are the Chicago Cubs, ND athletics, giving grief to Ms. Marguerite - and most importantly - his grandchildren, Henry, Lucy, Jesse, and Dominic!

 Take Ten Program Director